One step ahead by developing together

 We want to offer our customers a unique combination of high-performance products, product development and customer service.
 The mission of our technical customer service department is to support customers, especially in matters regarding after-sales, and to participate in product development together with the R&D and sales departments.
 We asked experts from the technical customer service department to describe what a job in technical customer service includes.

 ”Customer needs.
 That defines our work.”
-This was the answer from head of technical customer service Matti-Pekka Vanninen when asking him how he would describe their work.
+This was the answer from the head of technical customer service Matti-Pekka Vanninen when asking him how he would describe their work.
 The responsibilities of the technical customer service department include customer feedback, which often is related to product functionality in customers’ further processing.
 “It is important that the customer feels that their voice is truly heard,” technical customer service expert Katri Hautaniemi continues.

 Ensuring paper performance